 Each month, we’ve chosen one popular home décor store to inspire our knock off projects and this month, the store is West Elm!

 Oh West Elm.
 Beloved by bloggers everywhere.
 So on-trend and perfectly of-the-moment.
-You’re killing me with your gold textiles lately…
+You’re killing me with gold textiles lately…

 But at $40/piece for each pillow cover, these aren’t chilling on my couch anytime soon.